Week of August 20: Episode Ten, “Victorian Mummies”

 Early reviews from Apple Podcasts listeners.

 Every episode offers a bounty of frightful tales, fantastic legends, and macabre histories harvested by eccentric artist, collector, and rogue folklorist Al Ridenour (author of The Krampus and The Old, Dark Christmas).
 “Bone and Sickle” is a labor of love, albeit, a hyper-focused, manic love with no time for the usual podcast chit-chat.
-Beginning with a folkloric topic (say, “the cuckoo bird” “May Eve,” or “lost heads”), Ridenour takes us on a wildly discursive tour of the subject, using authentic sourcebooks pulled from the imaginary shelves of an imaginary manor house library.
+Beginning with a folkloric topic (say, “Ghost Ships” “May Eve,” or “Lost Heads”), Ridenour takes us on a wildly discursive tour of the subject, using authentic sourcebooks pulled from the imaginary shelves of an imaginary manor house library.

 Ridenour is attended in his imaginary study by the impeccable Wilkinson (Rick Galiher), mononymous manservant and unflinching participant in their deeply passive-aggressive relationship.
 Ridenour’s feverish narrative bounces between the scholarly-antiquarian and the campy world of cult films and horror fandom.
 Folk tales spill into grisly murder ballads, crossing paths with ecclesiastic treatises on witchcraft, strange bits of Victoriana, and superstitions from the European hinterlands.